featureform/featureform/README.md

 ## Download sample data
 We'll use a fraudulent transaction dataset that can be found here: https://featureform-demo-files.s3.amazonaws.com/transactions.csv

-The data contains 9 columns, almost all of would require some feature engineering before using in a typical model.
+The data contains 9 columns, almost all of which would require some feature engineering before being used in a typical model.
 ```
 TransactionID,CustomerID,CustomerDOB,CustLocation,CustAccountBalance,TransactionAmount (INR),Timestamp,IsFraud
 T1,C5841053,10/1/94,JAMSHEDPUR,17819.05,25,2022-04-09 11:33:09,False